Shauryasawant/Simple-Document-Summarization/README.md

 ## Usage Instructions

-Run the script in a Google Colab cell.
+1. Run the script in a Google Colab cell.

-Upload a file (.pdf or .txt) or paste text manually.
+2. Upload a file (.pdf or .txt) or paste text manually.

-Select a summary style:
+3. Select a summary style:

        Brief

        Detailed

        Bullet Points

-Click the Summarize button.
+4. Click the Summarize button.

-View the generated summary in the output panel.
+5. View the generated summary in the output panel.

 A public link will be provided via Gradio (share=True) for easy sharing.

+## 🧠 Approach & Design Decisions

+### 🔹 Multi-Input Flexibility
+The app supports both **file upload** and **text input**, giving users flexibility based on their needs.
+It detects and processes the input method dynamically.

+### 🔹 API Integration
+Used the **Mistral AI API** (`mistral-small-latest` model) for summarization.
+It's initialized with a secure API key stored in **Colab secrets** (`userdata`), avoiding hardcoded keys.

+### 🔹 Prompt Engineering for Styles
+Custom prompt templates are used for three summary styles:
+- **Brief**: Short 2–3 sentence summary
+- **Detailed**: Full descriptive summary
+- **Bullet Points**: List of main points

+This allows users to choose how concise or informative they want the output.

+### 🔹 Error Handling
+The app includes:
+- API key validation
+- Input validation (empty input, file errors)
+- Length limits (max **50,000 characters**)

+This ensures the app fails gracefully and guides the user when needed.

+### 🔹 Gradio UI
+Gradio was chosen for its **simplicity** and **Colab compatibility**.
+It enables fast prototyping and a shareable public interface with minimal code.

+---

+## 📎 Be Aware

+- Only one input type should be used at a time (**file OR text**)
+- File types supported: `.pdf`, `.txt`
+- Text input limit: **50,000 characters**
+- Requires valid **Mistral API access**

 # NOTE
 API Key have a Expiry of 15th October 2025.
 So if run this code after this date it might not work as expected